rp-rs/rp-hal/rp235x-hal-examples/README.md

 target/thumbv8m.main-none-eabihf/debug/watchdog
 ```

-For the RISC-V it is currently possible to build only *some* of the examples.
+For the RISC-V mode it is currently possible to build only *some* of the examples.
 See
 [`riscv_examples.txt`](./riscv_examples.txt) for a list of known working examples.
 The missing ones probably rely on interrupts, or some other thing we
 haven't ported to work in RISC-V mode yet.

 Here is an example using the `blinky` example in RISC-V mode.
 We'll build and
-run it first in non-release emulating the developement cycle **Note:** be sure
+run it first using the default dev profile, emulating the development cycle **Note:** be sure
 the pico 2 is in BOOTSEL mode before the `run` command:

 ```console
 $ cargo build --bin blinky --target=riscv32imac-unknown-none-elf
    Compiling rp235x-hal-examples v0.1.0